 3. Smart IR Video

-This feature allows a daytime video clip to keep recording as long as the camera detects movement during filming.
+This feature allows a daytime video clip to keep recording as long as the game camera detects movement during filming.
 If the camera no longer detects movement, it will end the video clip at the designated time chosen in the setup menu.

 Scenario: This feature is great to better observe an animal’s behavior if they’re in front of the camera longer than you have it designated to take a video clip.
 It’s also great in a surveillance situation.
 For example, say you have your camera set up to take a ten-second video every minute.
 If someone were to be trespassing or breaking into your home, chances are they’ll be in front of the camera longer than the ten seconds.
-Instead of waiting for the camera to take another video if it detects movement again in 1 minute, the camera in Smart IR Video mode will continue to record.
+Instead of waiting for the camera to take another video if it detects movement again in one minute, the camera in Smart IR Video mode will continue to record.
 In this scenario, you’ll likely get better identifying information of the trespasser than in regular video mode.

-4. Timelapse & Timelapse+ Mode
+4. Timelapse & Timelapse+ Feature

-Timelapse mode will take images throughout the day based on a selected interval of time.
+A time lapse feature on trail cameras will take images throughout the day based on a selected interval of time.
 For example, if you have it set to take an image every ten seconds in Timelapse mode, it will take an image every ten seconds throughout the day, regardless of whether there is movement in front of the camera.
 These images can then be viewed via software provided by the trail camera company that allows you to quickly view the images in chronological order similar to watching a video.

 Browning Trail Cameras also has a Timelapse+ Mode, which operates the same as described above, but it will also take a picture when anything crosses the camera’s detection zone, as if it were in normal photo mode.

 Scenario: Timelapse and Timelapse+ mode is perfect to use when you need to watch a larger area, like a wide-open field.
 In this mode, you can catch images of animals out in the field that are outside of the camera’s detection zone and not know that they were there otherwise.
-This is great for deer hunters determining where to hang a trail camera in photo or video mode, where to set up a tree stand or ground blind, etc.
+This is great for deer hunters determining where to hang a game camera in photo or video mode, where to set up a tree stand or ground blind, etc.

 5. Burst Mode